 Each executive officer's performance during the prior year is measured as well as overall corporate performance when follow-on awards are granted and such performance is taken into account when determining equity awards.
 We generally grant follow-on equity awards on an annual basis.
 The terms of the award and the number of shares granted are established to ensure a meaningful incentive to remain an employee of our company.
 All equity awards under our LTIP are granted on the 10th business day of the calendar month in which the grant award is approved.
-There was one long-term equity incentive award granted to all of our executives during fiscal 2014.
-This grant occurred in October 2013 and was considered to be our fiscal 2014 long-term equity incentive award.
-Twenty-five percent of these long-term equity awards vest in October 2014 and the remaining seventy-five percent vests in equal quarterly amounts thereafter through October 2017.
+The annual long-term equity incentive award granted to our executives during fiscal 2015 occurred in October 2014 and was considered to be our fiscal 2015 long-term equity incentive award.
+Twenty-five percent of these long-term equity awards vest in October 2015 and the remaining seventy-five percent vests in equal quarterly amounts thereafter through October 2017.
+A significant portion of Mr. Hammer's 2015 long-term equity incentive award was granted on March 31, 2015.
+The amount of these awards that will ultimately vest is contingent on both time based vesting requirements and fiscal 2016 financial performance.

-In anticipation of this equity award granted in October 2013, we utilized the technology industry compensation data described above in the "Peer Analysis of Executive Compensation" section to obtain comparable market data.
-The long-term equity incentive awards granted in October 2013 were generally targeted above the 75th percentile of the technology industry compensation data obtained.
+In anticipation of this equity award granted in October 2014, we utilized the technology industry compensation data described above in the "Peer Analysis of Executive Compensation" section to obtain comparable market data.
+The long-term equity incentive awards granted in October 2014 were generally targeted above the 75th percentile of the technology industry compensation data obtained.
 This general range was used because we believe that we have historically achieved revenue and earnings growth that is in the top tier of companies in our industry.

-In determining the amount of the long-term equity incentive awards granted in October 2013, we reviewed the technology peer group data obtained primarily related to the shares awarded as a percentage of CommVault's total common shares outstanding ("CSO").
+In determining the amount of the long-term equity incentive awards granted in October 2014, we reviewed the technology peer group data obtained primarily related to the shares awarded as a percentage of Commvault's total common shares outstanding ("CSO").
 The shares awarded in the CSO calculation utilize an option equivalency approach in which a 2:1 conversion ratio of stock options to full value shares or restricted stock is used.
 To use a balanced approach, we also reviewed the technology peer group data in terms of an estimated value (in dollars) of the potential award.
-Our Compensation Committee concluded that, with respect to the position of chief executive officer, the percentage of CSO should be approximately 0.48%.
+Our Compensation Committee concluded that, with respect to the position of chief executive officer, the percentage of CSO should be approximately 0.40%.

 Our Compensation Committee determined that the aggregate economic value of long-term equity incentive compensation awarded to the executive officers should contain a mix of non-qualified stock options and restricted stock units.
 Furthermore, long-term equity incentive awards granted to our executive officers are much more heavily weighted toward stock options because we believe that such awards align pay for performance by rewarding sustained achievement which drives long-term improvement of stockholder value.
 In addition, grants of restricted stock units allow us to offer equity compensation with fewer shares and less dilution to our stockholders, while simultaneously maintaining competitive rewards to retain our executive employee talent.
-As a result, the Compensation Committee allocated the value of Mr. Hammer's long-term equity incentive award 75% to stock options and 25% to restricted stock units, which resulted in a grant of 193,929 stock options and 32,321 restricted stock units.
+As a result, the Compensation Committee allocated the value of Mr. Hammer's long-term equity incentive award approximately 75% to stock options and 25% to restricted stock units, which resulted in a grant of 141,560 stock options and 23,593 restricted stock units.
+In order to further align pay for performance, the Compensation Committee placed performance conditions on the vesting of 47,560 out of the 141,560 stock options granted and all 23,593 of the restricted stock units granted during fiscal 2015.